apigee-labs/transicator/README.md

 request to the Transicator servers.
 This makes it possible to create clients for Transicator that run in a variety of constrained environments.

+## Status

+This is not an official Google product.
+It is an open-source project and we are happy to receive feedback.

 # Overview

 There are three components to Transicator: